(Part of the IFA Master Curriculum)

 A Partnership to Enhance Client Wealth

-An IFA can be a powerful tool to amplify your clients’ after-tax wealth, creating significant capital for you to manage while giving your clients’ the insurance coverage they need.
+An IFA can be a powerful tool to amplify your clients’ after-tax wealth, creating significant capital for you to manage while giving them valuable permanent life coverage.
 The strategy works best when a client’s team of trusted advisors works in concert.
-Our role is to build, explain, and service the insurance structure.
-Your role is to provide the expert investment management.
-Your client’s accountant provides the essential tax oversight and guidance.
-This clear division of responsibility ensures your clients receive specialized expertise in each critical area of the strategy, leading to a more robust and well-managed plan.

 For a deeper exploration, please review our detailed guides: